Ficool

 The man grinned.

-"Every piece you cut off me lives.
-They will keep coming," the man said.
+"Every piece you cut off lives.
+They will keep coming," he said.

 He rushed in and swung his remaining fist.

 Luke raised his aura shield.
 The hit shook the room and pushed him back a step.
-At the same time, the small flesh monsters skittered toward his legs, claws scratching stone.
+At the same time, the small flesh monsters skittered toward his legs.

-Luke kicked one aside and cut another through the head.
+Luke kicked one aside and cut another in half.

 The split halves twitched and began to swell again, trying to form new bodies.